-Setting, maintaining and changing a corporate culture can be a particularly challenging task for CEO’s and leaders.
+Want to have a great business culture?
+Setting, maintaining and changing a great business culture can be a particularly challenging task for CEO’s and leaders.
 Compared to hitting sales targets and ensuring key metrics are met, measuring and checking culture can seem like an incredibly nebulous activity.

 Yet the importance of having a strong and vibrant culture has never been more important.
 With social media increasing the speed and availability of corporate cultural information and a desire for younger generations to work in organisations with greater cultural and value ‘fit’, culture has become an increasingly important measure of a business’s success.